MatiMil/matimil-default-ragnarok-client/README.md

 > In total, out of nearly **90,000** collective images, around **9,400** were removed **alv**.
 >
 > Additionally, every **`.bmp`** image was converted to **8-bit color depth**.
 This not only saves space in the archive but also makes it easier for the RO client to handle these images efficiently.
 Furthermore, both **PNGs** and **JPGs** underwent compression to reduce their file sizes.

+### Why is there data_0.grf, data_1.grf, etc?

+> Out of the blue, Gitlab decided to lower the max file size for LFS objects, so I had to split the data.grf into multiple files, this way I can upload the folder to Gitlab without any issues.
+>
+> I'm not sure if this will be a permanent solution, but it's a temporary one.